 Heart Screenings Save Lives

-Heart disease can strike fast and prevent your heart from doing its vital job.
+Heart disease can prevent your heart from doing its vital job.
 Know your risk and protect your heart with a screening from Sanford Health.

 This affordable, painless test gives you and your doctor a better look at your risk for heart disease.
 Give yourself some peace of mind with a heart screening.
 It could save your life.

-Cardiac Calcium Scoring
+Cardiac Calcium Score

 - Family history of heart disease